libor-m/ngs-course/07-gtools.rst

 	cp /data/bed_examples/* projects/bed_examples/.
 	cd projects/bed_examples

-1. Merge the overlapping open chromatin regions in encode.bed file:
+1. Merge the overlapping open chromatin regions in encode.bed file

+In this first exercise we will work with open chromatin regions based on DNaseI hypersensitive sites in file ``encode.bed`` obtained from ENCODE database.
+As this database contains open chromatin regions from multiple experiments, the open chromatin regions may overlap.
+In our analysis we want to merge these regions so that the same/similar regions is present only once.
+You can use ``bedtools merge`` tool:

 .. code-block:: bash